spaansba/ForesightJS/README.md

 ## How does ForesightJS work?

-ForesightJS analyzes mouse movements and keyboard navigation to predict user intent.
-For a detailed technical explanation of its prediction algorithms and internal architecture, see the **[Behind the Scenes documentation](https://foresightjs.com/docs/behind-the-scenes)**.
+For a detailed technical explanation of its prediction algorithms and internal architecture, see the **[Behind the Scenes documentation](https://foresightjs.com/docs/Behind_the_Scenes)**.

 # Contributing